This article describes how a Cloud Native application should look like, it is based on the well known 12 Factors.

 One codebase tracked in revision control, many deploys

-This principle says that your codebase should produce one executable, you don’t produce multiple executables from one repository and you don’t maintain multiple repositories that and the end is used to produce one executable.
+This principle says that your codebase should produce one executable, you don’t produce multiple executables from one repository and you don’t maintain multiple repositories that at the end are used to produce one executable.

 When you have one repository that produces multiple executables is not good because easily you may end up messing models and some of your application doing work that they are not responsible for.